Herat Afghanistan Travel Guide

 Maintain a low profile and avoid drawing undue attention to yourself.

-Support local artisans and businesses directly when shopping.
+Support local artisans and businesses directly at the shops.

 Show genuine interest in the culture of the area through courteous interaction.